vipisingh/PapersWritten/README.md

-# PapersWritten
+# Projectpapers
-These are the papers written as a student of data science in Indiana University and Syracuse University
+These are the papers written as a student of data science in Indiana University and Syracuse University.